zheng0xd/JATIC-internal-docs/docs/program-background/use-cases-roles.md

 The JATIC program is currently focused on developing AI T&E capabilities for computer vision (CV) classification and object detection tasks.
 The libraries and tools that the program are building are designed to be applicable across mission use cases that employ these types of AI algorithms.
 In particular, the primary mission use cases which we are focused on are:

 1. Satellite imagery - CV Object Detection
-1. UAV imagery- CV Object Detection
+1. UAV imagery - CV Object Detection
 1. Autonomous driving - CV Object Detection
 1. Medical imagery - CV Classification